Equivariant rigidity of complex and quaternionic moment--angle manifolds: Moment--angle manifolds

-Thus $\mathcal Z_P$ can be viewed as the total space of a principal $(S^1)^{m-n}$--bundle over a quasitoric manifold (see \cite[Proposition 3.1.5]{bp00}).
-This bundle structure will play a central role in the rigidity results proved later in the paper.
+acts locally standardly on \(M(P,\Lambda)\), and the orbit space is naturally identified with \(P\).
+Thus \(M(P,\Lambda)\) is the quasitoric manifold determined by the characteristic pair \((P,\lambda)\).
+Thus $\mathcal Z_P$ can be viewed as the total space of a principal $T^{m-n}$--bundle over a quasitoric manifold (see \cite[Proposition 3.1.5]{bp00}).